Find out more about how you could share your time, build the local community and meet new people.

 How is timebanking different to traditional volunteering?

 The main difference is that it’s a two way thing.
 We try to get people in the community to support each other through give and take.
 Everyone has the opportunity to help others, and everyone can get things back in return.
-Also the timebank is large community of participants.
+Also the timebank is a large community of participants.
 So you have the opportunity to meet with others on a social level as well.

 What if I don’t want anything back, can I still join?